-If you have or (are at risk for developing) diabetes, hypertension, cancer, or dementia, frequent consumption of berries will improve your health.
-Here’s why.
+If you have or (are at risk for developing) diabetes, hypertension, cancer, or dementia, frequent consumption of berries may improve your health.
+Here’s why!

 Harvard researchers followed 100,000 young and middle-aged women for 20 years and found that those who ate more than 3 servings of strawberries or blueberries a week reduced their risk for heart disease by 32%.1